RMNorbert/InquireNet/README.md

   By default inside the **database.properties** the **datasource url** is set for running the application with docker.

 ---
+3.1 **Run the project without using docker**

-3. **For Flyway migration:**
+  3.1.1, **For Flyway migration:**

    Currently the tables initialization and the basic data insertion is done by Flyway.

-   3.1, You can use the following command to initialize or migrate any changes in the future:
+   You can use the following command to initialize or migrate any changes in the future:

-    ```
     flyway -url=jdbc:postgresql://localhost:5432/InquireNet -user=postgres -password=postgres -locations=filesystem:./src/main/resources/db/ migrate
-    ```

-   3.2, You can use the following commands as well to do the initialization or migration with sh file:
+   Or You can use the following commands as well to do the initialization or migration with sh file:

    ```
    chmod +x run-flyway-migrations.sh